 Commodity pool operators often solicit investments from friends, neighbors, co-workers, and fellow religious or social group members by using their reputations in the community or their personal relationships.
 In many cases, however, these investment schemes turn out to be fraudulent, and you can lose your entire investment, in many cases as a result of outright theft.

-CFTC bounty claims like SEC bounty claims must be brought voluntarily under the Bounty Programs by one or more individuals.
-The whistleblower or whistleblowers must be a natural person or natural persons, companies or other entity is not eligible to be financial fraud bounty whistleblowers.
-Successful CFTC and SEC violation bounty whistleblowers can collect financial rewards for whistleblower bounty actions that result in the imposition of monetary sanctions of greater than $1 million dollars.
+CFTC Whistleblower Reward claims like SEC Whistleblower Reward claims must be brought voluntarily under the Whistleblower Reward Programs to qualify for a financial.
+The whistleblower or whistleblowers must also be a natural person or natural persons, companies or other entity is not eligible to be CFTC financial fraud whistleblowers.
+Successful CFTC and SEC violation whistleblowers can collect financial rewards for whistleblower bounty actions that result in the imposition of monetary sanctions of greater than $1 million dollars.

-Through CFTC and SEC Whistleblower Bounty Actions the CFTC and SEC will award between ten percent and thirty percent of the money collected to a qualified whistleblower who voluntarily provides the CFTC and SEC with original information about a violation of the securities laws that leads to a successful enforcement of an action brought by the CFTC and SEC that results in monetary sanctions exceeding $1,000,000.00.
+Through CFTC Whistleblower Reward Cases, the CFTC awards between ten percent and thirty percent of the money collected by the CFTC to qualified whistleblowers who voluntarily provide original information about a violation of the Commodity Exchange Act or other laws that leads to a successful enforcement of an action brought by the CFTC and SEC that results in monetary sanctions exceeding $1,000,000.00.

 Monitoring the commodity futures market requires a highly coordinated effort including the efforts of investors.
 It is important that investors that are aware of illegal activities in the commodity futures market step forward and blow the whistle on illegal actions.
 Some of these actions include the following: